Charles Lennox, 3rd Duke of Richmond: Mistresses and acknowledged offspring

-As acknowledged in his Will the Duke had three illegitimate daughters (Elizabeth, Caroline and Mary) by Mrs Mary Bennett (1765–1845), described as "his housekeeper", also known at sometime as Mrs Mary Blesard, 30 years his junior.
-To his daughters he bequeathed the sum of £10,000 each, and to Mrs Bennett he bequeathed his estate at Earl's Court, Kensington.
+After the Duke was widowed in 1796, the Duke had a relationship with a woman described as his housekeeper.
+With her he had three daughters, acknowledged in his will: Elizabeth, Caroline and Mary.
+Their mother, Mrs Mary Bennett (1765–1845), also known at some point as Mrs Mary Blesard, 30 years his junior.
+To his daughters from this relationship, he bequeathed the sum of £10,000 each, and to Mrs Bennett he bequeathed his estate at Earl's Court, Kensington.